Vegan Masala Recipe

 - 2

-Blend soaked cashews, onions, ginger, garlic, and fennel seeds into a smooth paste.
+Blend soaked cashews, 1 large onion, chopped, ginger, garlic, and fennel seeds into a smooth paste.

 - 3